 Editor's note: Whether the ON Group IDs is same as Home SP Group ID is for FFS.

+Depending on whether two-way or one-way authentication is performed as part of primary authentication either step B1 or step B2 are performed.

 B1) The O-SNPN may discover and connect the DCS for the UE by checking the realm part of the unique UE identifier.
 The O-SNPN authenticates the UE with the DCS and verify whether the UE is allowed to access the O-SNPN for onboarding purposes.
 If the DCS is outside of the O-SNPN, this authentication is anchored in AUSF* inside the O-SNPN in order to achieve isolation from 3rd party owned DCS.
 DCS can fulfil the rest of security functions of ARPF, SDIF, AUSF and UDM.
 EAP terminates at the DCS, Kausf & Kseaf needs to be derived (which is responsibility of AUSF currently) by the DCS and send to the O-SNPN.
 If the authentication is successful, the DCS optionally sends the identity of the selected SO-SNPN and the information (e.g. address of PS, identity of PS, etc) of the selected Provisioning Server which are selected based on the information sent by the UE in step B. If the DCS selects multiple SO-SNPNs, it may send the priority of the SO-SNPNs.